sharonghae/adventure-game/readme.md

 ## Order

-We recommend you go through the specs in the following order:
+We recommend you start by working through the specs in `node.test.js` and `connection.test.js`.
+Then, work through the `game.test.js` specs.
-- test/node.test.js
-- test/connection.test.js
-- test/game.test.js

 Once you're all done with those you can start working on `player.js`.
 At this point, the `Game` class should work as expected but has not yet been "plugged in" to work with a command line interface.
 There will be no specs for this final part.
 Instead, try to combine how `Game` instances work with how the [`inquirer`](https://www.npmjs.com/package/inquirer) library works.
 You will know everything is working if you can run `node player.js` to begin the command-line-choose-your-own-adventure example game.